steven-ellis/apac_rh_forum_19/docs/OCS_4.2.md

     - NooBaa requires 4 CPU / 8GB RAM
     - Still stuck in CrashLoopBackOff

+### New RHPDS OCP 4.2 Workshop only has 2 worker nodes

+Documented work around for this issue above

-### Additional Compute resource for NooBaa
+### Additional Compute resource for NooBaa - **No longer an Issue**

-You need to scale the machine count for one of the OCS Machine Sets so we have additional compute capacity to run NooBaa
+We originally needed to scale the machine count for one of the OCS Machine Sets so we have additional compute capacity to run NooBaa.
+It appears we can now deploy it with a default set of worker nodes

 ### Deploying the ceph toolbox for debugging
 Default deployment of OCS 4.x doesn't include the Ceph-toolbox pod which can be used for debugging.